Khunnuchelys

-Khunnuchelys was a genus of trionychine turtle from the Late Cretaceous of Asia.
+Khunnuchelys is an extinct genus of trionychine turtle from the Late Cretaceous of Asia.
 Three species are known, K. erinhotensis, the type species, K. kizylkumensis, and K. lophorhothon.
 K. erinhotensis is known from the Iren Dabasu Formation in China from the late Turonian until the middle Campanian.
 K. kizylkumensis is known from the late Turonian Bissekty Formation of Uzbekistan.
 The third species, described in 2013 by Danilov et al., is known from the early to middle Campanian aged Bostobe Formation of Kazakhstan.

 History of naming

 K. lophorothon is known from two skulls, and has a complex history of classifications.
 Originally, it was assigned to the dinosaur genus cf. Lophorhothon by Lev Alexandrovitch Nessov in 1995 as an unidentified species.
 Later, it was correctly transferred to the genus Khunnuchelys by Danilov and Vitek (2012), but was not described in any detail.
 The two skulls were named Khunnuchelys sp.
 1 and Khunnuchelys sp.
 2. by them.
 The finder of the second skull was Mikhail E. Voskoboynikov, who allowed it to be studied by Lev I. Khosatzky.

 K. lophorothon emends the original classification of the species, as the species name if derived from the name of Lophorhothon, the dinosaur it was originally classified under.